oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 # Quickstart: Profile NFTs

-This is a flow showing: share user profile data privately with dapps, via Ocean Data NFTs.
+This is a flow showing how to do "login with Web3" with the help of Ocean data NFTs.
+In this flow, a dapp is not only connected to the user's wallet, but it can access profile data that the user has privately shared to it.

 Here are the steps: